 Per the suggestion of many Spaniards, I decided to change my hotel arrangements and spend an extra night in Granada instead of Malaga.
 I am SO glad I did!

 Don’t get me wrong.
 Malaga is a beautiful city with an excellent combination of the beach, shopping, and cultural monuments.
 That being said, I found it to be too overtly touristy for me, and too much of a party town for my liking.
-Granada is also touristy, but it felt much more culturally significant and it truly captured my heart.
+Granada is also touristy, but it felt much more culturally Andalusian and it truly captured my heart.

 By the time I made it into the city and checked in, it was early afternoon.
 I had just a few hours to kill before the Sacramonte walking / hiking tour I’d booked for that evening.